alelavelli/rust-fullstack-web-application/README.md

 Each module has a utility method `add_this_router` that is used to nest the router as describe above.

-The router has several routes that it serves, since it is a REST API, the routes names are for the resources and the HTTP method defines the behiavior.
+The router has several routes that it serves, since it is a REST API, the routes names are for the resources and the HTTP method defines the behavior.

 A route handler takes as parameters: